top of page

 Here are some things to keep in mind about sodium goals:

 • Sodium is a concentration-based goal (mg/L), while carbs and fluids are time-based goals (grams or ounces per hour).
 It's fine to talk about sodium as mg/hr, but this must be tied to your fluid intake.
-You can calculate your hourly sodium target once you know how much fluid you need.

 • E.g. If your sweat contains 1000mg/L of sodium, and your fluid goal is 16oz/hr, then you need 500mg of sodium/hour, and you can get salt from sports drinks, food, gels, salt pills etc.